TariqYousef/TCM/README.md

 # TCM
-Calculating shannon's information content (IC) Based on topic models using LDA algorithm.
+Calculating shannon's information content (IC) Based on topic models using LDA (Latent Dirichlet Allocation) algorithm.

 The tool is language-independent, and it can deal with texts in any language.